garygru/yummyDSP/README.md

 - I2S buffers are handled by DMA
 - I2S master clock is provided on GPIO0.
 This pin needs to be high on boot up!
 - Latency is low, depends on the I2S buffer size (currently a few ms)
-- The audio driver is only tested with the AKM AK4552 and AK4556 audio codec.
-A proper hardware abstraction layer is still missing.
+- Tested with AKM AK4552 and AK4556 audio codec and AC101 / AI-Thinker Audiokit

 ## License

-This project is licensed under the GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details